Improving ADID’s

 Users knew what they needed.
 Our job was to turn those insights into a kiosk experience that felt intuitive, accessible, and truly helpful.

-These usability challenges highlighted the need for a better kiosk experience.
-To refine our approach, we put out a survey and received 105 responses.
+To validate these findings and understand user priorities at scale, I surveyed 105 additional responses.
 With these challenges in mind, we asked users what would make kiosks more useful, uncovering key features they wanted most to enhance effectiveness and engagement.

 Surveys: